-Unless the Trustees otherwise determine, the amount of (i) net income of BTB for a Taxation Year, determined in accordance with the provisions of the Tax Act other than paragraph 82(I)(b) and subsection 104(6) and (ii) net realized capital gains payable to Trust Unitholders shall be allocated to the Trust Unitholders for the purposes of the Tax Act in the same proportion as the total distributions made to Trust Unitholders in the Taxation Year under Section 11.1 of the Contract of Trust.
-The Trustees shall in each year make such other designations for tax purposes in respect of Distributable Income and other distributions that the Trustees consider to be reasonable in all of the circumstances.
+Unless the Trustees otherwise determine, the amount of (i) BTB's net income for a Taxation Year, determined in accordance with the provisions of the Tax Act other than paragraph 82(I)(b) and subsection 104 (6) and (ii) net realized capital gains payable to Trust Unitholders shall be allocated to the Trust Unitholders for the purposes of the Tax Act in the same proportion as the total distributions made to Trust Unitholders in the Taxation Year under Section 11.1 of the Contract of Trust.
+The Trustees shall in each year make such other designations for tax purposes in respect of the income that can be distributed and other distributions that the Trustees consider to be reasonable in all of the circumstances.